What is GivingTime?

 Where does GivingTime coaching take place?

 GivingTime coaching takes place online through a mutually agreed video platform such as Zoom or Teams.
-All coaching sessions are arranged between the coach and student on the GivingTime platform.

 What measures do you take to safeguard the students?